amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 ## A probabilistic model for Hibbs' data
-We will construct a probabilistic neural network to model Hibbs' data.
-Leveraging on the flexibility of neural networks, we will make a slightly different architectural choice for our model compared to the previous one.
-We will employ a linear branch of the network to predict the mean of the distribution (representing the model's best guess), and a non-linear branch to predict the standard deviation, allowing our model to adapt to the varying spread of data points across different values of $x$.
+In the following, we'll build a probabilistic neural network to model Hibbs' data.
+Leveraging the flexibility of neural networks, we will make a slightly different architectural choice for our model compared to the previous one.
+We will use a linear branch of the network to predict the mean of the distribution (representing the model's best guess), and a non-linear branch to predict the std, allowing our model to adapt to the varying spread of data points across different values of $x$.

 {{< tabs groupid="1" >}}